 International calls to the United States: Dial 00 + (1) + country code + area code + number.

-If you plan on using your cell phone on this trip, please check with your wireless provider to see if your phone and service will work in your destination country.
+Please check with your wireless provider to see if your phone and service will work in your destination country.
 Options include activating international roaming, purchasing a local SIM card at the airport (newer phones may not accept SIM cards), or simply turning off cellular service and relying on Wi-Fi to make calls and access the internet.
-Renting an international phone may also be an option.
+If your phone can connect to Wi-Fi, you may be able to make voice and video calls free of charge.
+Another option if you have access to Wi-Fi is to use smartphone apps like Skype, WhatsApp, or Viber to send text messages, and make voice calls, or video calls.
+Many smartphones, tablets, or laptops come with one of these apps pre-installed or you can download for free.

-If you plan NOT to use your cell phone, we highly recommend that you turn off your cellular data.
-This will ensure that you do not incur international roaming charges.
-Another technique is to put your phone in airplane mode when not connected to WIFI, you can still use it for photos and the battery will last longer too.
+Make sure if you do NOT want to use your cell phone that you turn off your cellular data.
+You could incur huge charges if you are not on Wi-Fi.
+Putting your phone in airplane mode if you mainly use it for photos will save the battery as well.

-Please refrain from taking or making cell phone calls in vehicles when traveling with other passengers, unless it is an emergency.
+Please refrain from taking or making cell phone calls in the vehicles when traveling with other passengers, unless it appears to be an emergency.
+This disrupts other guests, plan on cell phone call use on your own time.

 Electricity